 Alaqua Cox, star of Marvel's Echo, met with native youth ambassadors from the Live Beyond Campaign at the Next Gen Tribal Youth Leadership Conference in November 2024.
-2024 Highlights 1 Billion The Live Beyond campaign engaged with four tribal youth ambassadors and consulted with six tribal organizations to ensure the campaign messages and resources better resonated with tribal communities throughout California.
+2024 Highlights The Live Beyond campaign engaged with four tribal youth ambassadors and consulted with six tribal organizations to ensure the campaign messages and resources better resonated with tribal communities throughout California.
 The campaign made meaningful connections by partnering with The Drew League, an LA-based pro-am basketball league which resulted in 1.8 million impressions within two and a half months.
 Live Beyond has sponsored and/ or participated in more than 20 community events to engage with youth and further promote Live Beyond's messages of community, healing and hope.
+Cumulative Campaign Impressions

-From May through September, individuals clicked on campaign ads to learn more at rates 2x higher than industry benchmarks.
 "It is important to show that young people are not alone and that there is a reason for what they are feeling and experiencing, both mentally and physically."
 Participant UCAAN Youth and Young Adult Council Listening Session